-Notice of withdrawal must be in writing / emailed to the Masters Administrator.
-Ceasing to attend or verbally advising a member of staff will NOT be accepted as a notice of withdrawal.
+Formal notice of withdrawal must be in writing on a Course Add/Drop form (available from either of the Faculty's Student Customer Service Desks) or emailed to the course Administrator.
+Not paying your fees, ceasing to attend lectures or verbally advising a member of staff will NOT be accepted as a formal notice of withdrawal.

-1. Your fees will be refunded if you withdraw from this course on or before Friday 22 July 2011.

-2. The standard last date for withdrawal from this course is Thursday 22 September 2011.
+- 1. Your fees will be refunded if you withdraw from this course on or before Friday 27 July 2012. - 2.
+The standard last date for withdrawal from this course is Friday 5 October 2012.
 After this date, students forced to withdraw by circumstances beyond their control must apply for permission on an 'Application for Associate Dean's Permission to Withdraw Late' including supporting documentation.
 The application form is available from either of the Faculty's Student Customer Service Desks.